Program Length: 36 months (may be completed in as little as 30 months)

 Information Design II

-This course focuses on advanced information design theory and application with an emphasis placed on ethics, strategies, and techniques of information design for small presentation venues such as mobile devices and high-speed dynamic applications.
+This course focuses on advanced information design theories and applications with particular emphasis on ethics, strategies, and techniques of information design for small presentation venues.
+Mobile devices for high-speed dynamic applications are discussed.

 This course focuses on drawing and animation techniques for creating compelling characters and interactive environments in Flash.
 Students explore techniques for using scenes, movie clips, masks, and compound objects to create animated buttons, graphics, cartoons, and interfaces.
 Emphasis is placed on applying and mastering the principles of traditional animation using the basic Flash toolset.